Why is Environmental Education about the Gulf of Mexico Relevant?

 - University of Southern Mississippi’s Gulf Coast Research Laboratory

 The Gulf Program creates opportunities for community members, teachers and students to participate in annual field experiences to expand environmental awareness and to promote EPA’s mission of protecting human health and the environment.
-These hands-on opportunites help to change behaviors of Gulf residents as "keepers of the coast" with vested interest in its protection.
+These hands-on opportunities help to change behaviors of Gulf residents as "keepers of the coast" with vested interest in its protection.
 Some examples of these events include, but are not limited to:

 - Stennis Space Center’s Annual Earth Day Celebration